 Persian Cat Size

-While their endless fur hides their true appearance, Persian cats are a medium-sized cat that weighs between 7-12 pounds.
+While their endless fur hides their true appearance, Persian cats are medium-sized cat that weighs between 7-12 pounds.
 They’re often 10 to 15 inches tall.
 According to the Cat Fancier’s Association (CFA), they’re heavily-boned and round.
 They have a broad and deep chest, “massive” shoulders and rump, and a short tail.

 The CFA describes the Persian cat’s head as “massive and round.”
 Their face is also round, with a squat nose, a broad jaw, and large eyes.
 Their round, widely set eyes give them a friendly expression.
 The Persian’s ears are small with rounded tips.